alexisbellido/salt-django-stack/README.rst

   ``echo -e 'y\n' | ssh-keygen -f ~/.ssh/id_rsa -t rsa -N ''``

+Your public key, which you should add to Github, should be in:

+  ``cat ~/.ssh/id_rsa.pub``

+Optionally, if you want avoid the prompt when cloning this repository from Github (which happens when running the quick install script), you can add the fingerprint like this:

+  ``ssh-keyscan github.com >> ~/.ssh/known_hosts``

 You can use sed to quickly make changes in zinibu_basic.sls:

   ``sed -i -e s/django5/django8/g -e s/95/98/g -e s/15/18/g /srv/pillar/zinibu_basic.sls``